KarMa063/BankingApp/README.md

 A Banking app made using Java.
+Run the GUI.java file.